COMPLETED: Book launch event hosted by Night Shift Brewing, Everett, MA

 Thanks to all of those who attended and helped to support at great cause.

-In total, the event raised $1,145 for the Samaritan's Organization of Boston.
+All proceeds from the event were sent directly to the Samaritan's Organization of Boston.

 For Vincent Anthony Kyle, Everett, MA was a spotlight city way before they decided to put a casino here.
 His parents were born and both grew up in this city and they were the model for having hard working, family first ideals.
 Vincent was born and raised here too but he hasn’t gone two straight days without wanting to scam or hurt someone, and he’s not exactly sure why, other than the desire for chaos has a stronger draw than being normal like everyone else.
 Paul Barrett clearly didn’t deserve to die because of him but if that poor bastard had his shit together than maybe Vincent finally could’ve made things right.